Tuning-free Visual Effect Transfer across Videos: Method

 \subsection{Overview}

 Our goal is to transfer a temporally evolving visual effect from a \emph{reference video} onto a separate \emph{input image or video}.
 The resulting output should preserve the content and motion of the input while exhibiting the temporal dynamics shown in the reference.
-To achieve this, we introduce \methodname{}, which combines (1) a large-scale effect–aligned triplet dataset and (2) a diffusion-based video generation model conditioned jointly on the reference video, input video, and text.
+To achieve this, we introduce \methodname{}, which combines (1) a large-scale effect–aligned triplet training dataset, (2) a pretrained diffusion-based video generation model, and (3) an updated conditioning scheme allowing the video generation model to condition jointly on the reference video, input video, and text.

 First, we give a high level overview of our dataset, followed by describing how we create each individual subset of the dataset in detail.
 Following this, we describe the model architecture for \methodname{} and implementation details for training.